belakaria/active-llm-alignment/README.md

 - `utils.py`: Shared utilities.
 - `data/`: Contains two contributed datasets — **Jeopardy!** and **Haikus**.
 - `config/`: Configuration files.
 Variables may be set in config files or via command-line flags.
+- `setup_nltk.py`: Setup nltk library if the Haiku dataset is needed.

 ---